fluxninja/aperture/sdks/aperture-js/docs/interfaces/KeyDeleteResponse.md

 # Interface: KeyDeleteResponse

-Represents the response of deleting a cache key.
+Represents the response of a cache key delete operation.

 ## Table of contents